bpandion/yolov9/README.md

 1. Setup the rest of the environment
 1. Check if Torch&Cuda detect your GPU correctly with TorchTest.py
 1. (Optional) run scripts/get_coco.sh to download the COCO dataset before validation (~20gb!)
+1. (Optional) Download Yolo-models linked in [Evaluation](#evaluation), run validation as mentioned and compare results
+1. (Optional) Detection can be done by using the image folder path instead of './data/images/horses.jpg' in [Inference](#inference)

 ## VENV usage